ziesha-network/pelmeni-testnet/README.md

     cargo install --path .
     ```

-Now if you want to join the `debug` testnet, you first have to initialize your
+Now if you want to join the `pelmeni` testnet, you first have to initialize your
 node.
 If you have already initialized bazuka in an older testnet, you first need
 to remove your previous initialization by running: